Prospective Majors FAQs

 The only specific NES course you are required to take is NES 300, the Junior Seminar in Research Methods.
 You must also achieve at least 107-level proficiency in a Near Eastern language and take seven other departmental courses that fulfill a set of flexible distribution requirements.
 These may include language courses beyond the 107 level, as well as introductory courses in a second Near Eastern language.
 Up to three may be cognate courses offered by other departments.

 The department assigns advisers in the fall of your junior and senior years.
-If you're interested in working with a particular professor, you may contact him or her in advance of the fall semester to discuss your topic, and should also let the Departmental Representative, Prof. Eve Krakowski (firstname.lastname@example.org), know that you’ve done so.
+If you're interested in working with a particular professor, you may contact him or her in advance of the fall semester to discuss your topic, and should also let the Director of Undergraduate Studies, Prof. Eve Krakowski (firstname.lastname@example.org), know that you’ve done so.
 We cannot guarantee that we’ll accommodate such requests but we do take them seriously and do our best to honor them.
 Most advisers are professors from Near Eastern Studies, but exceptions can be made if the thesis topic warrants this.

 No. Any student who achieves proficiency in Arabic, Persian, Turkish, or Hebrew and fulfills the requirements may receive a Certificate in Language or Culture.
 Students must contact Mr. James LaRegina (email@example.com) sometime during their senior year to arrange this.